minvws/nl-covid19-data-dashboard/README.md

 ## Contact

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+This section is not applicable anymore.`

 ~~If you want to contact the dashboard team, feel free to open an issue for technical questions, bug reports, or security findings.
 If you have a generic question or remark about the corona policy of the Dutch government, please consult the [frequently asked questions](https://coronadashboard.rijksoverheid.nl/veelgestelde-vragen) or [contact page](https://coronadashboard.rijksoverheid.nl/contact) on the dashboard.~~

 ## Development & Contribution process

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+This section is not applicable anymore.`

 ~~The core team works directly from this open-source repository.
 If you plan to propose changes, we recommend opening an issue beforehand where we can discuss